Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 Native Americans, traditionally carried their infants in

-What were Illini homes like in the past?
 The Illinis didn't live in tepees.
 They lived in villages of large rectangular houses with walls

 made of woven reeds.
 Today, Native Americans only build a reed house for fun or to connect